NETWAYS/ansible-collection-elasticstack/README.md

 # Ansible Collection - netways.elasticstack

 This collection installs and manages the Elastic Stack.
-It provides roles for every component of the Stack.
-Furthermore, it is possible to differentiate between Enterprise or OSS releases.
+It provides roles for every component of the Stack, and it can install either the default Elastic distribution or the Apache-licensed OSS packages.

 Every role can be used on its own or together with the others.
 Running a single role against an existing or external cluster works, but a few of those paths are still incomplete.
 See the open